joerijZZGGLL/pmm/README.md

 OpenSSL engine for VIA padlock_pmm

-padlock_pmm is a hardware feature of VIA Nano&Eden cpu's, which implements a hardware accelerator for Montgomey Multiplication, as used in DH/RSA/DSA asymetric public-private encryption schemes.
+padlock_pmm is a hardware feature of VIA Nano&Eden cpu's, which implements a hardware accelerator for Montgomery Multiplication, as used in DH/RSA/DSA asymetric public-private encryption schemes.

 PadlockPMM is an openSSL engine implementation for VIA padlock_pmm hardware feature.